Cheese!

 Cheese! (チーズ!, Chīzu) is a monthly Japanese shōjo manga magazine under the publication of Shogakukan.
 In their official website they also refer to themselves as Monthly Cheese!

 The magazine caters to young female readers.
 The theme of the featured manga revolves around romance and mature relationships.
-The serialization is said to be running as of 1996 and is sister comics to Shogakukan's other magazines like Sho-comic.
+The serialization is said to be running as of 1996 and is sister comics to Shogakukan's other magazines like Sho-Comi.